 You should delete all the obsolete files, doing so may solve the connectivity issue.

-- Reboot your device and then check.
-The connectivity problem is solved or not.
+• Reboot your device and then check whether the connectivity problem is solved or not.

-Follow the steps to know, how to do so:-
+Follow the steps to learn, how to do so:-

 Try the above-mentioned solutions one by one to fix “Obtaining Wi-Fi IP-address” error.

-The Wi-Fi network that you are connecting at home every time for your personal use and facing such error then its better to assign a static IP address.
+If the Wi-Fi network that you are connecting at home every time for your personal use and facing such an error then it’s better to assign a static IP address.
 Here you need to change the settings with the Wi-Fi network that you wish to connect.

 Simply go to Settings > Network & Internet > Wi-Fi.
-Now long press on the particular network showing error and then choose Modify Network.
+Now press on the particular network showing the error and then choose Modify Network.

 After that, tick on “Show advanced options” and choose “Static” under IP settings